-2. Attendance
+2. Attendance and CLUE

-Badges and certificates are presented to pupils who achieve 100% attendance throughout the year.
+Attendance is celebrated every half term in Year Assembly.
+In addition, those pupils who achieve 96% or above attendance and/or have a clean CLUE Card are entered into a prize draw each term.
 Pupils with five or seven years' full attendance receive a Senior Attendance Prize at Speech Night.